CONP-PCNO/conp-dataset/tests/README.md

 ### Flaky test

-The current test suite cover a broad range of components for dataset to work properly.
-Unfortunately, there are components that are hard to test in real environment such as downloading files from live servers.
+The current test suite covers a broad range of components for dataset to work properly.
+Unfortunately, there are components that are hard to test in real environments such as downloading files from live servers.
 <br/>
 For this reason, we opted to allow test to be flaky.
 That is, when a test fails it will rerun up to 3 times.
 There is a 5 seconds delay between rerun of failures.
-Furthermore, to avoid Datalad command to conflict during a dataset installation, an instruction to install a dataset will be queued if this dataset is already installing.
+Furthermore, to avoid DataLad command to conflict during a dataset installation, an instruction to install a dataset will be queued if this dataset is already installing.

 ### Empty dataset

-When a dataset has no files contained in its annex, the test suite assume the dataset works properly and pass the test.
+When a dataset has no file contained in its annex, the test suite assumes the dataset works properly and passes the test.

 ### Timeout